house-of-vanity/mus-fuse/README.md

   - Leverages Rust correctness.

 ## How to use
 Here is a [binary release](https://github.com/house-of-vanity/mus_fuse/releases/latest) or compile it yourself.
 Anyway mind about dependencies listed below.
 Also there is a systemd unit file for managing service.
+Place it into `~/.config/systemd/user/mus-fuse.service`

 ```sh
 # Compile